-Other income of \$0.2 million was \$0.3 million lower than other income of \$0.5 million a year ago.
+Other income was \$0.1 million for the three months ended December 26, 2021 and \$0.5 million in the same period a year ago.
 This represents gains recorded on investments held for our non-qualified deferred compensation plan.
 The amount recorded as a gain was offset by a similar amount recorded as an increase to compensation expense within SG&A expenses.